rossetti/KSLBook/docs/01-Chapter1.md

   * [book](https://github.com/rossetti/KSL/tree/main/KSLExamples/src/main/kotlin/ksl/examples/book) - packages containing the examples of this book
   * [general](https://github.com/rossetti/KSL/tree/main/KSLExamples/src/main/kotlin/ksl/examples/general) - examples of the use of various KSL constructs that are not necessarily discussed within the book.

-The purpose of the KSL is to provide support for the development of discrete-event simulation programs within Kotlin  This document provides and overview of the functionality and use of the classes found within the KSL.
+The purpose of the KSL is to provide support for the development of discrete-event simulation programs within Kotlin.
+This document provides and overview of the functionality and use of the classes found within the KSL.
 Additional information is available through the documentation API.
-We begin our discussion in the next chapter with the *utilities* package within the KSLCore.
-These support packages can be used independently of building discrete-event simulation models.
+We begin our discussion in the next chapter with the *utilities* package within the `KSLCore.`  These support packages can be used independently of building discrete-event simulation models.

 ## Exercises